HelpfulHuman/SVG-to-React-Component/README.md

 # SVG to React Component

 This is a command line tool for quickly generate React components from SVG files with customizable attributes (as props).
+Support for Preact and other component-based frameworks will be made available soon.

 ## Installation